-College Factual ranked CSUN as #387 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
-This is an improvement over the previous year, when CSUN held the #495 spot on the Best Overall Colleges list.
+CSUN is ranked #299 out of 2,217 schools in the nation for overall quality on College Factual's 2024 Best Colleges list.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when CSUN held the #387 spot on the Best Overall Colleges list.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at California State University - Northridge is 47%.
 This is comparable to the national average of 47%.

 The freshmen retention rate of 82% tells us that most first-year, full-time students like California State University - Northridge enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
 This rate is 15% for first-time, full-time students at CSUN, which is lower than the national rate of 33.3%.

 During the 2017-2018 academic year, there were 34,916 undergraduates at CSUN with 29,191 being full-time and 5,725 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CSUN, see our tuition and fees and room and board pages.